dumbo-legacy/sfEfLink/README.md

 sfEfLink
 ========

-The sfEfLink is a symfony library that allows us redirect to another symfony application
+The sfEfLink is a symfony1 library that allows us redirect to another symfony application